Sasha Berliner: Education and career

 In January 2019, she was announced as the LetterOne "Rising Stars" Jazz Award's North American recipient for 2018; the prize was a seven-city tour of North America, including dates at jazz festivals in Canada and the United States.
 Later in 2019, she signed as an artist with Vater Percussion and Marimba One and released her first full-length record, Azalea.

 Berliner has played with artists including Nicholas Payton, Quincy Davis, Christian McBride, Cecile McLorin Salvant, Justin Brown, and Warren Wolf, as well as solo and in her own groups.
 She was named in DownBeats Critics Poll in 2020 (as "Rising Star" vibraphonist) and 2022, and the DownBeat Readers Poll for 2019, 2020, 2021, and 2022.

 She released her second full-length, Onyx, in 2022 with J.M.I.
 Recordings.
 She also has a live album, Sasha Berliner and Tabula Rasa, from her residency at the SWR New Jazz Meeting 2021, which was recorded at her concert at Alte Feherwache in Mannheim, Germany for Enjoy Jazz Festival.

+Her third studio album, entitled "Fantome", was released in 2025 on Outside In Music.